Q: How does the admission process work?

 Q: I haven't taken the GRE yet.
 What should I do?

-You should make arrangements with the Educational Testing Service (ETS) to complete the GRE.
+If the GRE is required for your program, you should make arrangements with the Educational Testing Service (ETS) to complete the GRE.
 You should schedule the GRE so that the results will be received by us prior to the admission deadline.
 It typically takes at least 10 business days for your scores to be received after you sit the test so plan accordingly.
 Information regarding the GRE is available through the ETS website.

 Q: Can the GRE be waived?